phonexicum/jaxsnoop/README.md

 ## TODO list

+* [https://github.com/webdriverio/webdriverrtc] - enables your client instance to grep statistical data from a running WebRTC peer connection (webdriver >= v4.0)
+* [https://github.com/webdriverio/browserevent] - experimental feature that helps you to listen on events within the browser.
+It is currently only supported in Chrome browser (webdriver < v3.0 - ?)

+## TODO list

 Getting the global oriented graph of web-app web-state for all users

 - constructing web-state for one user without trigerring events